rishivardhan99/Multi-Model-AI-Agent-for-Automated-Health-Diagnostics-/README.md

 > ⚠️ **Medical Disclaimer**
 > This platform is strictly an **assistive decision-support system** intended for educational and research use.
-> It does **not** provide diagnoses, prescriptions, or treatment recommendations.
+> It does **not** provide  prescriptions, or treatment recommendations.
 All outputs must be reviewed by a qualified medical professional.

 ---